 Let’s face it, no one wants to appear foolish.

-Armed with a basic knowledge of wine, which is surprisingly easy to acquire, one should never again feel any sort of intimidation either at a wine merchants or faced with a haughty sommelier in some upper-class establishment.
+Armed with a basic knowledge of wine, which is surprisingly easy to acquire by just attending a wine club, one should never again feel any sort of intimidation either at a wine merchants or faced with a haughty sommelier in some upper-class establishment.
 A little trick I use when faced with a snotty sommelier or wine merchant would go something like this:

 Sommelier: “Would sir like to have a look at the wine list?”
 (Unfriendly sommelier handing me a seriously heavy, leather bound tome.)